-The elegant and posh district of Monte Carlo is home to the emblematic Casino de Monte-Carlo, an impressive beaux arts gambling and entertainment complex sitting on the Place du Casino.
-Opened in 1863 and designed by Charles Garnier, architect of the Opera of Paris, it features a palace-inspired façade and an equally impressive belle époque interior.
-Luxurious fast cars including Ferraris, Lamborghinis and Rolls Royces sit on the outside, just a few steps from the extravagant five star Hotel du Paris.
+The elegant and posh district of Monte Carlo is home to the emblematic Casino de Monte-Carlo.
+This impressive beaux arts gambling and entertainment complex sits on the Place du Casino.
+It was designed in 1863 by Charles Garnier and it features a palace-inspired façade with an equally impressive belle époque interior.
+You can see luxurious fast cars such as Ferraris, Lamborghinis and Rolls Royces outside, just a few steps from the extravagant five star Hotel du Paris.

-The Monte Carlo district is also home to the Monaco Grand Prix, held in the principality’s streets every May.
-The prestigious Formula 1 circuit is widely recognised as one of the most reputable racetracks in the world, with its 3,337km long circuit running along large parts of the everyday roads of Monte Carlo and the harbour streets of La Condamine.
-This gives you the opportunity to walk or take a taxi ride along the street circuit and spot the famous start/finish line, the red and white striped corners such as La Rascasse and Fairmont Hairpin Curve and, of course, the Monaco Grand Prix tunnel section.
+The prestigious Formula 1 circuit is one of the most reputable racetracks in the world.
+Its 3,337km long circuit runs along large parts of the everyday roads of Monte Carlo and the harbour streets of La Condamine every May.
+This gives you the opportunity to walk or take a taxi ride along the street circuit and spot the famous start/finish line!
+Not to mention the red and white striped corners such as La Rascasse and Fairmont Hairpin Curve.
+And, of course, the Monaco Grand Prix tunnel section.

-The micro-state is also home to one of the six statues of the famous Argentine Formula 1 driver Juan Miguel Fangio, dotted across several race venues in the world.
+Monaco is also home to one of the six statues of the famous Argentine Formula 1 driver Juan Miguel Fangio.
 Channel your inner racer by sitting inside his car and pretending you’re part of the Monaco Grand Prix!

 3. Walk up to the top of “The Rock of Monaco”